back to the MAIN INDEX

 IX

 The priest?
-He has always been that wicked man
+He's always been a foe,

-Who is against progress and the country.
+An enemy to progress and to the country.

-Had got himself, say, into trouble,
+Had got, say, into trouble,

-They would have put him in chains,
+They would put him in chains,

 And if you invented something new,

-In the Inquisition tribunal.
+By the Inquisition tribunal.

-And once in there, oh dear,
+And once you had landed in there, oh dear,

 You could take it for sure